 1. Damaged or destroyed hose.
 The hose clamps are loose.
 Replace the hose and/or tighten the clamps (Chapter 1).

 2. Failure of the cooling system pump seals.
-In this case, coolant will flow out of the drain hole in the pump housing (chapter 3).
+In this case, the coolant will flow out of the drain hole in the pump housing (chapter 3).

 24 There is an internal coolant leak